mperham/inspeqtor/README.md

 * Monitor upstart-, runit-, systemd- or launchctl-managed services
 * Monitor process memory and CPU usage
-* Monitor system CPU, swap and disk usage
+* Monitor host CPU, swap and disk usage
 * Notify if processes disappear or change PID
-* Notify if processes or system goes over defined RAM or CPU utilization
+* Notify if processes or host goes over defined RAM or CPU utilization
 * Email notification
 * As developer friendly as possible:
   - Test configuration